HackerM00n/macos_video_background_remover/README.md

 If you encounter the "macOS Cannot Verify That This App is Free From Malware" error, you can resolve it by doing the following:

-- Go to `System Preferences > Security & Privacy > General`.
+- Go to ` > System Settings > Security & Privacy`.
-- Under the 'Allow apps downloaded from:' section, you should see a message about the script being blocked.
+- Under the 'Security' section, you should see a message about the script being blocked.
 Click 'Open Anyway' to proceed.

 ## How to Run the Script Using Quick Actions